alsabbag/wumpus-prolog/README.md

 smelly(no).
 ```

+_Note: Similar to bleezy, the order is important._

 ### glittering

-* glittering is yes when agent_location and isGlittering are the same valuesm, otherwise no.
+The following rule shows that *glittering* is yes when the agent location and *isGlittering* are the same, otherwise no.

 ```
 glittering(yes) :-